 My name is Eu-Jin Ooi.
 If you didn't make the connection before this website (Eu-J.in) is my name, and it seemed only natural to make the site about me.
 Ever since I was little I have loved trains and while that has found it's way into a lot of what I do, what really shaped me was my experiences in Boy Scouts, Venturing and Order of the Arrow.
 It gave me a chance to stay within my comfort zone at times but at others, excel beyond what I would have thought that I could do at the time.
 I try to keep what I have learned in scouts in my mind everyday.
 Below is a more detailed look into me by area.

-I am currently studying computer engineering at the University of California, Riverside.
-Beyond the classroom, I have taken an active role in one of the professional developmenet organizations within the college, the Institue for Electrical and Electronics Engineers, serving as the student branch Chair in the 2011-2012 school year and the Webmaster in the 2012-2013 school year.
-I continue to be active in IEEE at UCR and have organized and help to organize 6 merit badge days for local Boy Scouts.
+I have graduated from the University of California, Riverside with a Bachelors of Science in Computer Engineering.
+During my time at UCR, I took an active role in one of the professional developmenet organizations within the college, the Institue for Electrical and Electronics Engineers, serving as the student branch Chair in the 2011-2012 school year and the Webmaster in the 2012-2013 school year.
+Although I did not hold a board position in the 2013-2014 school year, continued to remain active in IEEE at UCR.
+I either organized or helped to organize 8 merit badge days for local Boy Scouts.

 Prior to college, I atteneded Esperanza High School in Anaheim, CA and graduated in 2008.